seb54000/tpcs-workstations/README.md

 - [X] Use a tpcsonline.org domain on Cloudflare more reliable than OVH
   - [X] add a dns_subdomain var to enable parralel working like access.xxx.tpcsonline.org
 - [X] Add a script (07) to check certificates delivered in the last 7 days (to check letsencrypt limit)
+- [X] Add a basic shell script prom exporter to follow aws instances (especially useful for TP IAC)
+  - Use this kind of metric : count (aws_instance{state!="terminated"}) by (region)
+- [X] Add a small checks in vms.html (php) to easily visualize that DNS record and EIP are not matching
+- [X] Add a minimalist Grafana dashboard for metrics AWS prom exporter
+- [X] Add a 08script to terraform destroy everything at the end of the TP IaC (to be double checked while running)
+- [X] Downsize the guacamole/docs VM (16go is way too much, as roughly 14Go are available during the TP) going for 8Gb would be enough (maybe even 6)
+- [X] Fix TP mon - fetching google documents is not working ? --> OK due to authorization (fixed for tpmon and tpkube)
+- [X] Fix guacamole old version to be able to use again the latest version of code (and avoid something too old and broken) -- fix is removed and not needed anymore (we use the last guacamole git commit)
+- [X] ANSIBLE - actual relaunch of playbooks lose the certbot/letsencrypt config and https is not working (as template overwrites the nginc config wilth only listening on port 80) -- envisage to use ansible certbot / crypot collections : https://docs.ansible.com/ansible/latest/collections/community/crypto/acme_certificate_module.html or https://github.com/geerlingguy/ansible-role-certbot  -- or simply only requires certificates and manage ourselves the nginx template
+- [X] ANSIBLE - replace AMI ID image reference is not working : [student : Replace AMI ID in all terraform files]
+- [X] ANSIBLE - Test with COPY_FROM_GDRIVE=true and TOKEN_GDRIVE bash variables
+- [X] ANSIBLE - Fix problem on vm student with color (on first RDP access)
+- [X] ANSIBLE - remove unused terraform code instead of commenting (now that it is tested)
+- [X] ANSIBLE - Verify functional content of this PR is migrated https://github.com/seb54000/tpcs-workstations/pull/11/files
+  - [X] aws_prom_exporter.sh + part in the nginx conf file + prometheus config file to scrape
+  - [X] gdrive.py enhancement for removing hidden slides
+  - [X] grafana dashobard : monitoring_grafana_aws_metrics.json
+  - [X] dirty fix in the guacamole image : in access user data - we removed the fix (not needed anymore)
+  - [X] vms.php enhancement to mark in RED when IP and DNS are different
+  - [X] Script 07 quick fix
+  - [X] Adding a new script 08 (to destroy TF for students in TP IAC at the end)
+  - [X] fix in vars for token to work in terraform (maybe not necessary anymore) --> not needed (token is ansible var now)
+- [X] ANSIBLE - Manage tpmon bash script for monitoring TP option (currently not managed, only kube and iac are done).
+See cloudinit/user_data_tpmon.sh

 ## API access settings to Gdrive (Google Drive)